ehasty314/DS-Capstone/README.md

 This project was completed by Emmitt Hasty and Kenny Phan.
+The full interactive map is available here: https://www.arcgis.com/apps/dashboards/a53ce4e6d8bd44ffb9456d407f720c1c

 # Florida Population and Land Use Analysis